thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_FS_Module.desc.md

 Although computers are able to rapidly execute instructions sent to the CPU, it is much slower to get information that is located somewhere like a hard disk or another computer.
 In particular with Node.js, the areas of interest are file and network I/O. File I/O will involve interacting with files on the computer's file system.
 Because Node.js is able to do these things asynchronously, it does not have to stop and wait for I/O to happen.
 Take a look at this [latency table]['latency'] to understand what kind of time it takes to do common I/O tasks that we currently take for granted.

-#### Challenge
+### Exercise

-Can you think of any examples of file I/O operations that developers perform on a regular basis?
+Can you think of any other input or output devices that you use on a daily basis?

-#### Exercise
+## How do you manage the file system with Node.js?

+Now that you've played around with the two ways to execute JavaScript code in Node.js, let's play around with the [file system module]['fs'] (`fs`).
+The `fs` module is a built-in Node.js API for reading and writing information to and from files.
 Start by setting up a new project.

 ```shell
 mkdir party